 The statutory complaints procedure is not appropriate for handling complaints raised by students who have opted out of membership, University staff, or members of the public.
 Durham SU, of course, welcomes feedback and will try to address concerns raised by those who aren’t Durham SU members and who email email@example.com.

 Durham SU will accept complaints within 30 working days of the concern by email at firstname.lastname@example.org.
 The Chief Executive has discretion to accept late complaints in exceptional circumstances.
-The Complaints Form is the best way to frame a concern.
+To submit a complaint, you can do so by clicking here and completing the email.

 Durham SU will not accept complaints which are untimely, anonymous, malicious, frivolous, or vexatious.
 Members are expected to complain personally, and the Chief Executive has discretion to reject complaints made on behalf of another party, or without probable cause.